 What do you enjoy to do in your spare time?

-As an older mother of a three-year old I now truly appreciate the demands of a working mother and career with limited downtime but I try to carve out time for activities in nature which are the perfect antidote to our stressful city lives.
-Having grown up in Africa one of my most favourite pastimes is walking safaris.
-I ski a lot and join my classic-car enthusiast husband on rallies although trying to figure out how to get a baby seat into a 1955 Jaguar comes with its own challenges!
-I am also a member of a book-club which forces me to read books I wouldn’t ordinarily choose and opens my otherwise busy world to a different perspective on life.
-My next goal is to take up free-swimming in the UK, something I have started doing in Switzerland but would like to make it a bigger part of my life here at home.
+As an older mother of a three-year old I now truly appreciate the demands of a working mother and career with limited downtime but I try to carve out time for activities in nature which for me are the perfect antidote to our stressful city lives.
+One of my most favourite pastimes is walking safaris and I try to get back to Africa, which is where I grew up, at least once a year.
+I love skiing and try to join my classic-car enthusiast husband on rallies although trying to figure out how to get a baby seat into a 1955 Jaguar comes with its own set of challenges.
+My other passion is free-swimming and something I want to do more of even if the weather is not that forgiving in the UK.